Boulevard du Temple (photograph): Publication and exhibition

-The images were stored at the royal palace and later at the Bayerisches Nationalmuseum archives where they gradually deteriorated until in 1936 or 1937 the American historian of photography Beaumont Newhall rediscovered them and made reproductions for display in New York.
-In 1949 he published them in his book The History of Photography from 1839 to the present Day.
-During World War II the original daguerrotypes were kept in poor conditions until in 1970 they were placed on loan with the Munich Stadtmuseum.
-Restoration was attempted but with disastrous results.
-Since then daguerreotype facsimiles have been produced from Newhall's copies.
+The images were stored at the royal palace and later at the Bavarian National Museum archives, where they gradually deteriorated until, in 1936 or 1937, the American historian of photography Beaumont Newhall rediscovered them and made reproductions for display in New York.
+In 1949, he published them in his book The History of Photography from 1839 to the Present Day.
+During World War II, the original daguerreotypes were kept in poor conditions until, in 1970, they were given out on loan to the Munich City Museum.
+Restoration was attempted, but ended in disaster, ruining the originals even further.
+Since then, daguerreotype facsimiles have been reproduced from Newhall's copies.